Update social network connection options during group creation

 - Target version changed from Future release to 1.11

 Thanks, Paige.
 This list seems good to me, though I'm unsure that for our purposes we need a personal/professional distinction in the UI.

 Free entry fields are tough because we provide custom icons for each network, which we can only do for a predetermined list of networks.
 If there are other networks that are super important to a group admin, the links can be added to the group description.

 Dan, can you work on this for 1.11?

-#7 Updated by Daniel Jones about 1 year ago
+#7 Updated by Daniel Jones over 1 year ago

 I've implemented a version of these updates here: https://github.com/cuny-academic-commons/cac/commit/110e6f0d2341ae7fe4a1813093f620e7d40e31e2

 I also made some other changes to the code to DRY it out and make it easier to add and remove options in the future, plus a couple minor accessibility things.

 For now I've left off the "blog" and "website" entries, because I'm not sure what icons to use.
 Right now we're just piggy-backing off of the icons available in the bp-social-media-profiles plugin, and I don't see a good choice there for a general "blog" or "website" icon.

 #8 Updated by Boone Gorges over 1 year ago